cifren/RhinoReport/Resources/doc/index.md

                                     //your report Object but not displayed
                                     ->columnData('priceData', 'itemPrice')
                                     ->column('sales')
-                                        //this action will calculate quickly price * item sold, it only needs some arguments ->action('calculation', array(
+                                        //this action will calculate quickly price * item sold, it only needs some
+                                        //arguments
+                                        ->action('calculation', array(
                                             'formula' => '%1$s * %2$s',
                                             'arg_displayIds' => array('priceData', 'sales')